tendermint/spec/spec/abci/apps.md

 configuration section.

 Once started, the node will connect to the P2P network and begin discovering snapshots.
-These will be offered to the local application, and once a snapshot is accepted Tendermint will fetch and apply the snapshot chunks.
+These will be offered to the local application via the `OfferSnapshot` ABCI method.
+Once a snapshot is accepted Tendermint will fetch and apply the snapshot chunks.
 After all chunks have been successfully applied, Tendermint verifies the app's `AppHash` against the chain using the light client, then switches the node to normal consensus operation.

 #### Snapshot Discovery